LARG/utaustinvilla3d/DOCUMENTATION.md

 (http://www.cs.utexas.edu/~pstone/Papers/bib2html/b2hd-AIJ18-MacAlpine.html)

+### Collecting Game Statistics/Data
+Scripts and code for collecting game statistics/data are provided in the *stats* directory.

 ### More Documentation
 More information about the UT Austin Villa agent, including a fairly comprehensive description of its behavior, can be found in the following paper: